RelationalML/relationalml.github.io/_pages/openings.md

 ### Student positions at UdS

 We welcome Master and Bachelor students from Saarland University interested in completing their thesis with our group.
 We also offer paid internship (HiWi) positions at CISPA.
-Topics around machine learning theory and applications are available—see the [team](/team)'s interests and recent [publications](/publications) and contact us by email for more details.
+Topics around machine learning theory and applications are available—see the [team](/team)'s interests, past theses, and recent [publications](/publications), and contact us by email for more details.